LIFE AS A WHOLE has been published as a book .

 Worry is a continuing fear or an anxiety that is focused on a particular concern.
 Worry comes from a lack of faith, a negative view of the future, and a failure to take the needed steps in the present.
-Fears are designed to warn us to do something or avoid something; but if we fail to act, the fear continues to worry us.
+Fears warn us to do something or avoid something; but if we fail to act, the fear continues to worry us.
 If we are wise, worry is completely unnecessary.
 At any given time, either we can do something to help solve a problem or we cannot.
-When we do what we can, we don't need to worry, because we are working to solve the problem.
+When we do what we can, we do not need to worry because we are working to solve the problem.
 In fact people find that action dissolves worry or at least channels that energy constructively.
-If the problem is not within our control, then we don't need to worry about it.
+If the problem is not within our control, then it is useless for us to worry about it.
 Our conscience is clear; it is not our responsibility.
-If we are worrying about someone else's life, which we cannot control, we need to let go of our attachment and love the person unconditionally regardless of what happens.
+If we are worrying about someone else’s life, which we cannot control, we need to let go of our attachment and love the person unconditionally regardless of what happens.

 We express joy when we love and when we feel loved.
-We also feel joy whenever we achieve success, pleasure, or good fortune.
+We also feel joy whenever we achieve success, pleasure, or good fortune, and one may feel joy after achieving a negative or selfish goal.
 However, to experience joy as an ongoing process is to enjoy what we are doing by loving what we do.
 Like most basic emotions, joy is contagious, spreading by social contact.
 Nothing communicates good feeling quite like a smile.

 Humor and laughter are a special kind of joy that are immediate, usually explosive and brief.
 Laughter is often a sudden release of tension between the mind and the emotions, which may be artificially set up in the telling of a joke.
 Laughter can relieve inhibitions and concerns in a moment of relaxation and delight.
 Humor often results from a peculiar and unexpected insight, a cleverness that takes us by surprise.
 Laughter is one of the easiest ways to release emotional karma.